Construcciones y Auxiliar de Ferrocarriles: Construcciones y Auxiliar de Ferrocarriles

 In 2018, CAF took over the Polish bus manufacturer Solaris.
+In 2021, SNCF Voyageurs awarded CAF a contract to supply 28 trains for the lines connecting Paris with Limoges, Toulouse and Clermont-Ferrand.
 The company also acquired the Talent 3 platform from competitor Bombardier Transportation in 2022, as well as the Coradia Polyvalent platform and the plant in Reichshoffen from train manufacturer Alstom.
 This was a condition imposed by the European Commission's competition authority for the approval of the 2021 takeover of Bombardier Transportation by Alstom.
+The same year, CAF purchased one of Alstom's factories in France, located in the town of Reichshoffen.